yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/declarative_xml_for_ps.md

 {
-"title": "Define user interfaces using declarative XML", "linkTitle": "Define user interfaces using declarative XML", "date": "2019-11-27",
+"title": "Define user interfaces using declarative XML", "linkTitle": "Define user interfaces using declarative XML", "weight":"30",
+"date": "2019-11-27",
-"description": "You can define the Policy Studio user interfaces for a custom filter using *declarative XML*.
-Declarative XML is a user interface markup language that is used to define UI elements and bindings, allowing you to quickly create dialogs within Policy Studio with minimal coding."
+"description": "Define the Policy Studio user interfaces for a custom filter using declarative XML" }
-}
-﻿

 You can define the Policy Studio user interfaces for a custom filter using *declarative XML*.
 Declarative XML is a user interface markup language that is used to define UI elements and bindings, allowing you to quickly create dialogs within Policy Studio with minimal coding.